Nightre/Rapid.js/docs/markdown/particle-drawing.md

-# Particle Rendering
+# Drawing Particles

-`drawParticle` and `drawParticles` are low-level particle rendering APIs in Rapid.js.
-They are best suited for scenarios where you manage the particle state and lifecycle yourself and only need Rapid.js to render them with minimal overhead.
+`drawParticle` and `drawParticles` are the direct particle rendering APIs in Rapid.js.
+They are ideal when you are already managing particle states yourself and simply want Rapid.js to draw them with minimal overhead.

-## Use Cases
+## Use Cases:

-Commonly used for rendering large amounts of elements, such as particle effects, tilemaps, and bullet hells.
+Commonly used for rendering a massive number of elements, such as particle effects and tilemaps.

-### Differences from `drawSprite`:
+Differences from `drawSprite`:

-- **Limitation**: Only suitable for batch rendering elements that share the same base texture (`BaseTexture`, though different frames/sub-regions within a texture atlas are supported).
+- **Limitations:** Only suitable for drawing large numbers of elements based on the same base texture (`BaseTexture`; different sub-regions/Atlas within a texture atlas can be used).

-- **Benefit**: Bypasses complex scene graph / hierarchical transform calculations, delivering significant performance gains.
+- **Benefits:** Bypasses complex node calculations, resulting in extremely significant performance improvements.

-If you want Rapid.js to automatically handle the creation, updating, recycling, and rendering of particles for you, use [`ParticleEmitter`](#particles) instead.
+If you want Rapid.js to handle the creation, updating, recycling, and rendering of particles for you, use [ParticleEmitter](#particles).

-This approach is very similar to PixiJS's `ParticleContainer`: you supply a compact set of particle attributes to the renderer, and it draws a large batch of sprites efficiently using a single texture.
+It is very similar to PixiJS's `ParticleContainer`: you hand over a compact set of particle properties to the renderer, and the renderer efficiently draws a massive amount of sprites using a single texture.

 ## drawParticle

-`drawParticle` renders a single particle-style sprite with compact parameters:
+`drawParticle` draws a particle-style sprite using more compact parameters.

 ```ts
 rapid.drawParticle({